L13/vscode-diff/README.md

 * Auto detects current workspaces.
 * Select folders with the context menu in the VS Code Explorer or the open dialog.
 * Drag'n Drop files and folders from the Finder/Explorer into the input fields.
 * Copy files and folders from left to right or vi­ce ver­sa.
-Import: Symlinks on Windows can only be copied if Visual Studio Code runs in Administrator Mode otherwise an error occurs.
+Symlinks on Windows can only be copied if Visual Studio Code runs in Administrator Mode otherwise an error occurs.
-* Select all files and folders by status.
+* Select all files, folders and symlinks by status.
 * Toggle the visiblity of list items by status.
-* Double click an file item in the list to open the diff or the file.
+* Double click a file item in the list to open the diff or the file.
 * Mouse and keyboard support for selecting items in the list view.
 * Search for pathnames to filter diff result.
 * Save your favorite diffs and start a comparison immediately.